 This experiment will amaze kids – and even adults!
 It is so easy and almost magical to watch.
 I love doing science for kids and watching kids become fascinated and inspired by science experiments.
 This is one their favourites – and mine!

-Started by chopping up some purple cabbage.
+Start by chopping up some purple cabbage.
 Once cut, put it into warm water.
 Roughly one cup of cut cabbage will work.
 You can either let it sit for 10-15 minutes, or you can put it into a blender.
 (Avoid having children use the blender.
 My students enjoyed watching their water change colour with the cabbage.)

 Next, use a strainer to separate the cabbage from the water.
 You will be left with purple cabbage water.
 It is a really beautiful colour!